VarunWaghode/mealdb-explorer-hellcat/mealdb-explorer-ui/README.md

-Hell Cat's Meal Explorer - Frontend
+qHell Cat's Meal Explorer - Frontend

 The modern, responsive user interface for the TheMealDB Explorer application.
 Built with React and Tailwind CSS.